By celebrating written language, Prospect Street

 to be the literary

 Prospect Street Writers House’s philosophy is embodied in poet Donald Hall’s maxim – “The friendship of writers is the history of literature.”
 Situated in the village of North Bennington, Vermont, Prospect Street celebrates written language and fosters literary discourse.
 Small classes, time to write, and good company form the basis of what this writers house has to offer.

 A Message From V Hansmann

-I graduated with a concentration in nonfiction from a low-res MFA concentration in nonfiction in June of 2011.
+I graduated with a concentration in nonfiction from a low-res MFA in June of 2011.
 Those two years changed my life.
 After thirty years in business, I had become the English major I always intended to be.
-I cherished the ten-day residencies in January and June, because for once I was in the company of smart, accomplished people who were interested in the same thing I was – learning to be a better writer.
+I cherished the ten-day residencies in January and June, because for once I was in the company of smart, accomplished people who loved books and were interested in the same thing I was – learning to be a better writer.

 And I hope you’ll come back.